 3. Try indoor skydiving with iFly

-Perhaps you’re not ready to board a plane thousands of miles in the air only to jump off of it just yet - iFLY Downunder Indoor Skydiving is a great experience for you!
+If you’re not ready to board a plane thousands of miles in the air only to jump off of it just yet, - iFLY Downunder Indoor Skydiving is the experience for you!

 Fly in the safety of a state-of-the-art indoor facility where they’ll provide you with the necessary safety equipment.
 A pro instructor will also guide you throughout the experience, so all you’ll have to do is enjoy the ride and feel the wind pick you up as you fly.